 - How to adequately monitor the health of your colonies throughout the spring.

-- Reducing space: dividing hives, removing material, etc.
+- Reducing space: timing hive divisions, making nuclei, removing material, etc.

-- Cleaning, organizing, storing hives and equipment, and wax moth control.
+- Cleaning, organizing, and storing hives and equipment

-Please bring your own bee suit, veil and solid shoes if you would like to go into the apiaries with us.
-Each class will begin in a lecture format and be followed by a hands-on session with our bees.
+Please bring your own bee suit, veil and solid shoes if you would like to go into the apiaries with us during a beekeeping class.
+Each class will begin in a lecture format and be followed by a hands-on session with our bees (weather permitting).

 “Not only does Peter possess a wealth of knowledge in beekeeping and farming, he has a staggering love of the land that is palpable.” -Cristin & Peter, Carmel Valley

 “I have read quite a bit over the last few years but until I took your course, I didn’t have all of the pieces.
 I really enjoyed learning by doing and I am glad I decided to take all four sessions.
-I would love to take the course again, since the practical part of the learning is always changing based on the weather and what is going on with your hives at the time…Continue to teach this course!” –Ken, Big Sur
+I would love to take the course again, since the practical part of the learning is always changing based on the weather and what is going on with your hives at the time.” –Ken, Big Sur

 “As a novice beekeeper [your beekeeping workshop] was very informative, I especially enjoyed the hands on learning when you opened up the beehives.
 Thank you for sharing all of your beekeeper’s secrets that come from years of being such a passionate beekeeper!” -Veronika, Carmel Knolls